AeromodellingClubIITB/learners-space/Aircraft design and stability analysis using XFLR5/README.md

 …Aircraft Design is full of such mysterious questions and we with this course want to help you answer them.

 ## Why you should Take up this course
+The course is designed so that any person having little to no information about aeromodelling, but having the thirst to learn a bit about it, gets to know what goes into the theory of building a fixed-wing aircraft(RC Planes), be it for competition or a hobby.This course will give you a start on how to come up with a design for competitions like these and will touch upon aspects that will come in handy for you for the entire spectrum of basic to advanced fixed-wing designs.

 The Tentative Schedule for the course is as follows: